benchristel/sindarin/the-elvish-language.md

 ### Voiced and Voiceless Sounds

 Sindarin has several pairs of consonant sounds that differ by being _voiced_ or _voiceless_—_voice_ being a linguistics term meaning vibration of the vocal cords.
 Don't be worried by the terminology, though.
 If you can speak English, you're already pronouncing voiced and voiceless sounds all the time.
-You can feel the buzzing of your vocal cords if you put your hand on your throat and say "ZZZ".
+You can feel the buzzing of your vocal cords if you place your hand on your throat and say "ZZZ".
 If you then turn the Z into an S, the buzzing stops.
 Voiced sounds like Z or V have a buzzing or humming quality, while their voiceless counterparts S and F sound more like a hiss or whisper.
 (In fact, voicelessness is *the* defining feature of whispering.
-Try whispering *loudly*; your speech may be audible but you'll be pronouncing all the sounds voicelessly.
+Try whispering *loudly*; your speech may be audible but you'll be pronouncing all the sounds voicelessly.)

 Voiced/voiceless pairs in English include: